 As UN Ambassador, Haley championed human rights.
 She challenged human rights violators across the globe, standing up to oppressive regimes in Iran, Syria, Venezuela, Cuba, and Russia.
 During the U.S. presidency of the UN Security Council, she hosted the first-ever session devoted solely to promoting human rights.

-She traveled the world visiting people oppressed by their own governments, to see firsthand the challenges they face and to work with them directly on life-improving solutions.
 Her fight for human rights took her across the globe, from Syrian refugees in Jordan and Turkey, to internally displaced people in the Democratic Republic of the Congo and South Sudan, and Venezuelan migrants walking miles every day to cross the Colombian border for food and medicine.

 She focuses all of her efforts, regardless of the endeavor, on making an impact for good.
 “When you see something wrong,” Ambassador Haley says, “keep pushing to make it right and keep speaking up.”